About GitQi

 Local-first, by design

 Your credentials live in one file on your machine and never leave it.
 GitQi has no servers to compromise, no account system to leak, no "forgot your password" flow because there is no password.
 Local is not a fallback.
-It is the default.
+It is the design.

 🔓